Heart4sides/DigitalGarden/src/site/notes/CARDS/· Related Concepts & Theories ·/Wisdom.md

 - [[CARDS/Depth Psychology Theory/Foundational/INFJ\|INFJ]] : “the Sage”

 # C.S.
 Joseph
-Knowing when to do good and when to do bad, when to be truthful and when to be false.
+- “Knowing when to do good and when to do bad, when to be truthful and when to be false.”
+- “Wisdom comes from failure and suffering”

 # Etymonline